FAA will move first to approve the Boeing 737 MAX to fly again, possibly within weeks

-FORT WORTH, TEXAS — During a break from an international gathering of air safety regulators from around the world, the head of the Federal Aviation Administration (FAA) made clear Thursday that his agency will move first to lift the order grounding Boeing’s 737 MAX and that such clearance could come as early as late June.
+FORT WORTH, TEXAS — During a break from an international gathering of air safety regulators from around the world, the head of the Federal Aviation Administration (FAA) made clear Thursday that his agency will move first to lift the order grounding Boeing’s 737 MAX.
+While he steered clear of specifying a timetable, his comments suggested such clearance could come as early as late June.

-“When we get to the point where we can lift this order, we will do it alone,” said Acting FAA Administrator Dan Elwell, explaining that because the U.S. certified the original design, it must be first to certify the Boeing software fix for the flight control system that went awry on the fatal Lion Air and Ethiopian Airlines flights.
+“When we get to the point where we can lift this order, we will do it alone,” said Acting FAA Administrator Dan Elwell, explaining that because the U.S. certified the original design, it must be first to certify the Boeing software fix for the flight-control system that went awry on the fatal Lion Air and Ethiopian Airlines flights.

 Safety regulators elsewhere will make their own decisions after looking at the FAA’s data, he said.
 Some will accept it, while “other countries have already decided they will not only review our work but look at some other things of interest to them.”

-Relations between foreign aviation-safety agencies and the FAA have been strained by two MAX crashes in five months, the FAA’s slowness to ground the planes and subsequent questions about the rigor and independence of the agency’s certification process.
+Relations between some foreign aviation-safety agencies and the FAA were strained by two MAX crashes in five months, the FAA’s slowness to ground the planes and subsequent questions about the rigor and independence of the agency’s certification process.

 “There will be some kind of lag,” he said.
 “Every country has their own process.
 They never just blindly accept what we do.”

-Note: This story was updated to clarify the description of FAA acting administrator Elwell’s comments on timing for a 737 MAX clearance.